praxis/praxis-site/docs/reference/design/api-definition.md

   info '1.0' do
     base_path '/v1'
     # override the global description.
-    description 'The first stable version of of this example API.' end
+    description 'The first stable version of this example API.' end

 end
 ```

-In this example, the given info for version 1.0 would have a `description` of "The first stable version of of this example API.", while the `base_path` would be "/:app_name/v1".
+In this example, the given info for version 1.0 would have a `description` of "The first stable version of this example API.", while the `base_path` would be "/:app_name/v1".

 You can use the `base_path` and `base_param` directives to define the base routes and their params for re-use across your whole API, or for a specific version.
-These are applied "before" any prefixes that you specify in your resources and actions, and will *always* apply, before, and independently, of any `prefix` that may be defined.
+These are applied "before" any prefixes that you specify in your resources and actions, and will *always* apply, before, and independently of, any `prefix` that may be defined.

 ## Path-Based Versioning

-If you want to version your API based on request paths, set the `version_using` directive to `:path`, and specify an appropriate `base_path` matcher.
+If you want to version your API based on request paths, set the `version_with` directive to `:path`, and specify an appropriate `base_path` matcher.
 This `base_path` matcher must include an `:api_version` variable in it (like any other action route) which Praxis will use to extract the exact version string when routing to your resources.

 Below is a basic ApiDefinition that uses path-based versioning, and specifies a `base_path` with the `:api_version` placeholder: